UniTime/unitime-doc/student-scheduling-assistant.md

 * the distance between back-to-back classes (if distance between two classes is greater than a normal person can cover during the break time a roadrunner icon is displayed)
 * whether an overlap is allowed between two classes
 * keep existing schedule as much as possible
-* substitite courses are only used if a selected course is not available
+* substitute courses are only used if a selected course is not available
 * a section choice that prevents the fewest future students from also getting the course

 Once the assistant has suggested a schedule a student can make changes to the schedule until she finds a combination of time for the classes that meets her needs.

-Additional information is availble in the [Student Scheduling Assistant Manual](manuals/scheduling-assistant).
+Additional information is available in the [Student Scheduling Assistant Manual](manuals/scheduling-assistant).

 In the Student Scheduling Assistant screen, a student may enter a prioritized list of courses he/she would like to take in a given term.
 It is also possible to enter course alternatives and free time requests.
 Then a personal schedule is offered to the student and he/she can enroll in the classes as offered.